 5. Suitable for floors and walls

 The beauty of wood porcelain is that it is very light and thin, this makes it a great option for wall tiles, as well as flooring.
 The ability to do this, opens up plenty of possibilities and combinations.
-Read our blog post here for a popular wood effect and stone effect bathroom combination.
 We recommend opting for a wood look plank that will complement or contrast a stone effect tile – you can then choose the wood for the floor and stone look tiles for contrasting walls or vice versa.

 6. Natural grip underfoot